auth0/docs/twitter-clientid.md

 ![](img/twitter-api-3.png)

+Once the application is created, go to Settings tab and make sure to check the __"Allow this application to be used to Sign in with Twitter"__ option.

 ---

-##4.
+##3.
 Get your Consumer Key and Consumer Secret

-Once the application is registered, enter your new `Consumer Key` and `Consumer Secret` into the connection settings in Auth0.
+Go back to Details tab, and enter your new `Consumer Key` and `Consumer Secret` into the connection settings in Auth0.

 ![](img/twitter-api-4.png)